We’re not Robots

 Team Thinking Intervention: Fear – Friction – Future

-A Business Intervention: “becoming involved intentionally in a difficult or challenging situation in order to change it or improve it, or prevent it from getting worse.”
+A Business Intervention: “becoming involved intentionally in a difficult or challenging situation in order to change it or improve it or prevent it from getting worse.”

 Incorporating Team Thinking Interventions into a conference allows delegates to engage keynote content as it relates to their specific challenges.
 It’s taking conferences by storm.
 This intervention helps delegates see where their thinking is “stuck” and how to move to innovative thinking.
-Before you can change what you do, you have to change how you thing.
+Before you can change what you do, you have to change how you think.
 This intervention does that.
 Resistance to change or transformation is expressed as fear.
 As long as leaders fear the future they will retreat to do doing what they have always done, even when it doesn’t work.
-Only by viewing the future and what can be gained can thinking (followed by action) evolve.
+Only by viewing the future and what can be gained will thinking (followed by action) evolve.

 This intervention can be done in an hour, 90 minutes or 3 hours, depending on the the depth of conversation required for your conference.